FranckyCastell/MyProject/README.md

 That's a web written in Python / Django

+To install the packages used type the following command :
-$ pip install -r requirements.txt -> For install all Packages used in the Project
+$ pip install -r requirements.txt

 ```